kristian-lange-tw/JATOS_docs/pages/Whats-JATOS.md

 We also started a [blog about JATOS and online experiments in general](http://blog.jatos.org).
 There we'll post about topics that do not necessarily fit into this wiki.

-This documentation is also available as [PDF](https://github.com/JATOS/JATOS_docs/raw/gh-pages/pdf/jatos-docs.pdf).
+This documentation is available as [PDF](https://github.com/JATOS/JATOS_docs/raw/gh-pages/pdf/jatos-docs.pdf).

 ![GUI Screenshot](https://github.com/JATOS/JATOS/wiki/images/Home screenshot.png)